moles heading

 Mg(s) + 2HCl(aq)MgCl2(aq) + H2(g)

 Most of the time when carrying out a chemical reaction it is common to use an excess of one reactant (this simply means to use more than you actually need to react), this will ensure that the other reactant is completely used up.
-In the reaction of magnesium with hydrochloric acid, to ensure that all the magnesium ribbon reacts use an excess of the hydrochloric acid, the diagram below explains this:
+In the reaction of magnesium with hydrochloric acid to ensure that all the magnesium ribbon reacts use an excess of the hydrochloric acid, that is use much more hydrochloric acid than you actually need to ensure that all the magnesium reacts and none is left, the diagram below explains this:

 To calculate the mass of magnesium oxide formed when a given mass of magnesium is burned simply use the method shown here.
 In the exam just make sure you identify which of the reactants is in excess as it is this one that will determine the maximum mass of product or yield of reaction.